Top of the page

 You may also want to use an air filter machine in your house to reduce the amount of dust and other pollutants.

-You can limit the impact asthma has on your child's life by learning about asthma and learning how you can help your child follow his or her asthma action plan.
+You can limit the impact asthma has on your child's life by learning about asthma and learning how you can help your child follow their asthma action plan.

 A trigger is anything that can lead to an asthma attack.
 If your child can avoid triggers, he or she may reduce the chance of having an asthma attack.